“Customer,” “consumer” and “client” are often used interchangeably, but they aren’t quite the same thing.

 Can you use customer, consumer and client interchangeably?

 These words have subtly different meanings based on context.
-There’s a distinction between customer and consumer, as noted above.
+There’s a distinction between consumer vs. customer, as noted above.

 The term “client” is common in the B2B world and is used by service-based businesses with client-facing teams.